Delfi-CH/mc-server-manager-rust/README.md

-# mc-server-management
+# mc-server-management-rust

-rust tool for managing multiple selfohosted minecraft servers
+rust tool for managing multiple selfohosted minecraft server

-THIS APP IS CURRENTLY WORK IN PROGRESS
+**THIS APP IS CURRENTLY WORK IN PROGRESS**

-NOT ALL FEATURES WORK FULLY
+**NOT ALL FEATURES FULLY WORK**

-FOR MORE INFO LOOK [HERE](https://github.com/Delfi-CH/mc-server-manager-rust/blob/main/TODO.md)
+**FOR MORE INFO LOOK [HERE](https://github.com/Delfi-CH/mc-server-manager-rust/blob/main/TODO.md)**

+This app belongs to [delfi-ch/mc-server-panel](https://github.com/Delfi-CH/mc-server-panel).
+For a general overview of the project, please look there.

 ## Requirements

 ### Processor:

-x86-64 based Processor
+x86-64 based Processor.
 (Any Intel/AMD Processor released in the last 15 years should work)

 ### RAM:

-Minimum Amount of RAM needed to run the Operating System (eg. Fedora 42 -> 2 Gigabytes) plus Minimum Amount of RAM needed for Minecraft: Java Edition Server -> 1 Gigabyte

 Minimum: 4 Gigabytes